youzarsiph/gallery/CONTRIBUTING.md

 ### Prerequisites

-To contribute to the `expo-material` project, you need:
+To contribute to the `gallery` project, you need:

 - **Node.js**: A JavaScript runtime environment.
 [Installation Guide](https://nodejs.org/en/download/)
 - **npm**: A package manager for JavaScript.
 [Installation Guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)